XDEVS-PRO/XDEVS-website/content/blog/variables_and_scopes_in_JS.md

 console.log(drinkLatte()); // 1

 ```
-But there is one issue with this code.
+Have you noticed the issue?
 Is the counter variable accessible only with the function?
 Yes.
 Is this code works properly?
 No.
 Every time we call `drinkLatte()` it will return 1.
 It works like this because the counter’s variable lifetime ends with the function’s close bracket.
 So in this example, we create a counter variable three times with a value of 0, then increment the counter to a value of 1 and return.
 We need a mechanism that can save the state of variables.
 Closures can help us with that.
-Here is another example with using of closures.
+Here is another example using closures.
 ```js
 function getLatte() {
   let  counter = 0;